 Purpose of Homework

 Homework is used as a tool for students to consolidate learning already acquired through the delivery of the curriculum.
-It provides an opportunity to overlearn topics, skills and knowledge to support long term memory – interleaving of both current and past learning to ensure skills and knowledge stick.
-Through the use of low stakes quizzing, teachers' understanding of student learning is informed, supporting further planning for individuals.
+It provides an opportunity to overlearn topics, skills, and knowledge to support long term memory – interleaving of both current and past learning to ensure skills and knowledge stick.
+Through using low stakes quizzing, teachers' understanding of student learning is informed, supporting further planning for individuals.

 - Reading – 30 minutes per night

-- Self-quizzing – in homework books (flip and fetch)
+- Self-quizzing – in Knowledge Retriever books (Fetch, flip, check and repeat)

 - Technology apps in maths and science to supplement self-quizzing (Hegarty maths and Tassomai) specified year groups only.